The JR Kyushu Rail Pass is perfect for exploring Japan’s southern Island

 This Rail Pass offers great value and you can explore the magnificent scenery and historically important regions like Nagasaki, Mt Aso and the hot springs of Beppu – reputed throughout Japan for their healing properties.

 Types and Prices of JR Kyushu Rail Pass

-JR Kyushu offers a rail pass with two different durations.
-You can choose from a consecutive 3 or 5 day pass.
+JR Kyushu offers a rail pass with three different durations.
+You can choose from a consecutive 3, 5 or 7 day pass.
 All passes are available in Ordinary class only.

 |Duration||Adult (12+)||Child (6-11)|

 Prices are subject to exchange rate fluctuations.

 * No credit card charges for Visa, MasterCard or AMEX.
 2% credit card surcharge for JCB and Diner’s Club

 The JR Kyushu Rail Pass is delivered as an electronic voucher.